 ALCOSAN is committed to continuously providing innovative and creative programming that encourages students, professionals and communities to increase awareness of the wastewater treatment process and sustainability.

-ALCOSAN celebrates National Engineering Week in February with programming for students in grades 6 -12.
+Every year ALCOSAN celebrates National Engineers Week in February with outreach and programming for students in grades 3 – 12.
 This is a perfect time to recognize engineers and allow students to explore the design process through a designated STEM activity.

-ALCOSAN celebrates National Chemistry Week in October for students in grades 6 -12.
-Chemistry is an important part of the wastewater treatment process and students will explore various hands-on activities.
+This year, ALCOSAN celebrates National Chemistry during week of October 16-22 for students in grades PK-8.
+Chemistry is an important part of the wastewater treatment process and students will participate in a hands-on activity related to this year’s theme “Fabulous Fibers: The Chemistry of Fabrics”.
+Register Now!

 Every October ALCOSAN participates in Disability Mentoring Day (DMD) to provide students an insight of hands-on career exploration and mentoring opportunities available through our partnership with Bender Consulting.